Developing Tomorrow’s Ethical Business Leaders

 The Fowler Scholars is a cohort of 18 students ranging from freshmen through seniors in the Fowler College of Business.
 We achieve the program’s goal of Developing Ethical Business Leaders through multiple executions during their four years at SDSU.
 First, we meet during our weekly Fowler Scholar’s practice discussing key topics such as leadership, ethics and corporate culture led by either the Fowler Scholar Director or recognized business executives & leaders.
 Next, each Fowler Scholar is assigned and actively participates in a year-long “real-world” project working with local businesses analyzing and solving timely challenges & opportunities.
 Finally, the program hosts yearly business trips to either local businesses or national/international destinations meeting with senior leaders discussing current and future business challenges.

 Key Program Activities

 Project management experiences offer students an opportunity each academic year to apply knowledge gained to “real world” problems.
-Each student is required to participate in four projects that benefit the SDSU community by their graduation.
-There are four project teams led by the four senior students.
-Our projects include: Newsletter, Alumni Program, Event Planning, and Digital Marketing.
+Each student is required to participate in four projects ranging from local business challenges to leading the social media and event platforms for the Fowler Scholars program.
+There are four project teams led by the Fowler Scholars.
+2023-24 projects include: Hunter Industries, Aztec Shops, Fowler Scholars social media & Fowler Scholars events.

 If you are interested in learning more about contributing to or creating an endowment fund in support of the Fowler College of Business, we invite you to contact Sheona Som.